-Obtain a good local weather forecast - it is useful to gather weather forecasts from a number of sources and also inspect local conditions at the club and on nearby weather beacons such as Chimet and Bramblemet.
+Obtain a good local weather forecast - it is useful to gather weather forecasts from several sources (eg Met Office, XC Weather) and also inspect local conditions at the club and on nearby weather beacons such as Chimet and Bramblemet.

 Arrive at the club in plenty of time.
 For a club-line start, this should be a minimum of an hour before race start, for committee boat start this should be a minimum of 90 minutes.
 The more time you have the better prepared you are to start on time and deal effectively with any matters arising.